Boondirek-Kanjanapongporn/Privacy-Preservation-in-Human-Motion-Analysis/timelog.md

 ## 23 October 2023
 * *6 hours* Fix scripts to automate storing and grouping datasets and labels for running in Google Colab
 * *4 hours* Train model in local machine

+## 24 October 2023
+* *8 hours* Tweak CNN models to train the datasets in both local machine and google colab